 - 1. Preparation: internship plan approved by both supervisors (see 2.1); - 2.
 Advice and substantiated assessment of the intern by the organisation: assessment of the internship product + functioning by the organisation supervisor (Appendix 1); - 3.
-The UT supervisor's assessment of the internship: the UT supervisor assesses the internship with a grade (Appendix 2); and - 4.
-Reflection: the UT supervisor assesses the reflective report (Appendix 3).
+The UT supervisor's assessment of the internship: the UT supervisor assesses the internship with a grade (Appendix 2); and the UT supervisor assesses the reflective report with a Pass/Fail (Appendix 2).